 • The District and BIA have a contract to perform operations and maintenance on the Six Middle Rio Grande Pueblos' facilities on trust lands.
-The contract is in the first of two possible extensions which expires February 29, 2020 but can be extended through February 28, 2021; the District expects the contract to be extended.
+The contract is in the first of two possible extensions that was approved prior to February 29, 2020 and has been extended through February 28, 2021; the District expects the contract to be successfully re-negotiated for another 5-year period.
 Payment provision requires a minimum annual payment for services rendered that includes upward adjustments scaled to ad valorem and water service charge increases over time.
-The District and BIA will begin working on extending the contract past the February 28, 2021 end date.
+The District and BIA are working on executing a new contract prior to the February 28, 2021 end date.